What to Expect on the Hang En Cave Tour: Phong Nha-Ke Bàng National Park

 The next morning you’ll wake up around 7am to a delicious french toast and pancake breakfast, and then break out the helmets and headlamps again to explore further back into the cave.
 You’ll first climb up some rocks on the other side of your campground, to the viewpoint made famous from the National Geographic article, for a great photo-op:

-Next for this Phong Nha cave tour, you’ll keep going further and discover fossils and crazy rock formations, cross another cave river, and end up at a separate entrance to the cave.
+Next up on the Hang En Cave tour, you’ll keep going further and discover fossils and crazy rock formations, cross another cave river, and end up at a separate entrance to the cave.
 This entrance was even bigger than the one we encountered the day before!
 It will literally leave you speechless.
 You then trek upstream through the river back to your campground, have lunch, and then start the hike back out of the park.

-Book your Phong Nha cave tour a few months ahead of time to avoid it selling out!
+Book your Hang En Cave tour a few months ahead of time to avoid it selling out!
 They max out the group size at 18 people.

 Beware of leeches.
 Leeches live in the muddy/jungle areas of the hike (not near the water).
 Make sure your skin is covered- wear long pants, long socks, long sleeves, and gloves.
 (Oxalis will provide you with gloves).
 On the hike back out, I was the first person in my group to get a leech (there were several more people after me).
 I had tiinyyy ventilation holes in the back of my leggings behind my knee, where one must have gotten through.
 It’s not a huge deal- the guide will pull it off and it only stings for a few seconds.

-If you’re tight on time (like we were) it’s fine to take the night train arriving the morning of your hike, and then take another night train the day you get back.
+If you’re tight on time for your Vietnam trip (like we were) it’s fine to take the night train arriving the morning of your hike, and then take another night train the day you get back.
 Since the train arrives at 5am, it leaves you plenty of time to get to Oxalis before 9am.
 Just make sure you actually sleep on the train ride!

 There are bathrooms at the campsite- they’re really not that bad